bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 **Packaging Considerations:**

-Packaging is an important aspect of PhotoniX.
+Packaging is an important aspect of Qubitron.
 The package must protect the device, provide mechanical stability, and allow for efficient optical and electrical connections.
 Here are some key considerations:

 1.  **Optical Connections:**  If optical fibers are used to couple light into and out of the device, the package must include fiber connectors or other means for aligning and attaching the fibers to the waveguides.